|

 became illegal for a private citizen to own a working

-transmitter or receiver.
+they were operated by "boys."
 In addition, the Department of

 Commerce directed that "the antennae and all aerial wires be